ciml-org/ciml-summer-institute-2024/4.1_conda_environments_and_jupyter_notebook_on_expanse/README.md

 2. Edit the ```problem.sh``` batch script.
 Look at the bottom of the file for instructions.
    - Add a papermill statement for each dataframe notebook to use the ```parquet``` file_format and save the executed notebook in the ```${RESULT_DIR}```

-   > You can check the solution.sh script to make sure you got this correct
+   > Check your script by comparing it with the solution.sh script.

+3. Shutdown Jupyter Lab!

+    ```File -> Shutdown``` to terminate the process

+   > It is important to Shutdown Jupyter Lab now!
+Otherwise we will be running out of available GPUs for the next step.

+4. Change directory to ```df-parallel```

-3. Submit the ```problem.sh``` batch script using ```sbatch```
+5. Submit the ```problem.sh``` batch script using ```sbatch```

-4. Monitor the progress of the job in the Expanse Portal
+6. Monitor the progress of the job in the Expanse Portal

    > This jobs takes about 5 minutes to complete

-5. When the job has completed, navigate to the results directory in Jupyter Lab.
-Write down the runtimes for using the ```parquet``` formats.
+7. When the job has completed, review the benchmark results in the file: `df-parallel/notebooks/results/benchmark.csv`.

-   > The executed notebooks are in the notebooks/results directory

-6. Shutdown Jupyter Lab

-    ```File -> Shutdown``` to terminate the process
+   > Which dataframe libraries perform the best?

+   > Which file format is most efficient?

 [Back to Top](#top)